marmelab/react-admin/docs/UnitTesting.md

 ## Spying on the store 'dispatch'

-If you are using `mapDispatch` within connected components, it is likely you will want to test that actions have been dispatched with the correct arguments.
+If you are using `useDispatch` within your components, it is likely you will want to test that actions have been dispatched with the correct arguments.
 You can return the `store` being used within the tests using a `renderProp`.

 ```jsx
 let dispatchSpy;